mcu-art/ergomcutool/README.md

 The `create_in_project_link` setting instructs `ergomcutool` to create a symlink in `your_project_root/_external/` directory to the directory specified by the `path` value.
-It is a convenient way to work with external files in VSCode if you have an ability to view or edit them from inside your project.
+It is a convenient way to work with external files in VSCode, it gives you an ability to view or edit them from inside your project.
 If you don't need this functionality, just specify `create_in_project_link: false`.
 `link_name` specifies the name of the symlink to be created.